How to Build a Marketing Knowledge Base to Power AI-Enabled Marketing

 It’s tempting to publish content ad hoc, but without a structured Knowledge Base as your foundation, scale and consistency will quickly break down.

-Without it, achieving the benefits of an AI-enabled Content Engine, including speed, accuracy, and creative consistency, is nearly impossible.
+Without it, achieving the benefits of an AI-enabled Marketing System, including speed, accuracy, and creative consistency, is nearly impossible.

 Whether or not your business intends to invest in a large content marketing team, this is the path forward.